 Answering these questions to make the best decision possible.
 Practice exploring choices from various perspectives.
 You’ll realize which choices are aligned with your priorities and which cause you to stray from them.Put yourself in charge of your destiny.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 If you’re tired of putting your needs on a backburner, change is possible.
 The choice is yours.
 Your needs do matter.
 Caring for others at the expense of self care leads to burnout.

 If you’re trapped by obligations which no longer suit you, then the time has come to alter your response.
 Don’t immediately say “yes” when asked to do something.
-The best decisions are made when you’re not under pressure.
+You make better decisions when you’re not under pressure.
 Pressure causes you to react instead of consciously choose.
-A thoughtful choice is aligned with the things you claim you truly care about.
+The optimal choice aligns with the things you truly care about.